Table of contents

 • Difficulty: Moderate

 Campsites: There are several campsites near Wildhorse Lake, but please follow Leave No Trace guidelines when choosing a site in this fragile environment.
-Camp in designated, pre-used sites that are on durable surfaces, such as rock, sand, dry grass, or compacted dirt.
+Camp in designated, existing sites that are on durable surfaces, such as rock, sand, dry grass, or compacted dirt.
 Also, you want to make sure that you are 200 feet from water and trails.
 There is no camping at the Steens Summit.

 Directions: From Frenchglen, take the Steens Mountain Loop Road and head 22 miles up the mountain to a junction with a sign for Steens Summit/Wildhorse Lake.
 Go left and follow the primitive road two miles to the road summit parking area.